sejal-prog/Watermarking/README.md

 [[`Demo`](https://aidemos.meta.com/videoseal)]

-## What's New
+## ⭐ What's New

+- **October 2025**: Follow-up work on [watermark forging](https://arxiv.org/abs/2510.20468) has been accepted to **NeurIPS 2025** as spotlight 🏅!
+The code and model are released in the [`wmforger/`](https://github.com/facebookresearch/videoseal/tree/main/wmforger) folder.
+Try it yourself!
-- March 2025: New image models, including 256-bit model with stronger robustness and imperceptibility.
+- **March 2025**: New image models, including 256-bit model with stronger robustness and imperceptibility.
 Updates to the codebase for better performance and usability.
-- December 2024: Initial release of Video Seal, including 96-bit model, baselines and video inference and training code.
+- **December 2024**: Initial release of Video Seal, including 96-bit model, baselines and video inference and training code.

 ## Quick start